DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world4.md

 "Good grief...
 Thee shouldn't forget about me."

 "Do not overdo it.
-From now on it is going to be dangerous, so it would be better for you to remain behind."
+From now on it is going to be dangerous, so it would be better for you to stay behind."

 Reiren was representative of the foreign gods.
-If something major would happen to the elven shrine maiden, that could affect cease fire treaty between foreign gods and humans of Io.
+If something serious was to happen to the elven shrine maiden, that could affect cease fire treaty between foreign gods and humans of Io.

-_If due humans' incompetence Reiren is going to face a risk of losing her life._
+_If due humans' incompetence Reiren is going to risk losing her life._

 _Without mistake Io Resistance shall face elven anger._

-Being fully aware that she belongs to the enemy race, Kai had to protect Reiren's life as well as his human companions.
+Even while he was fully aware that she belonged to the enemy race, Kai had to protect Reiren's life as well as his human companions.

 Considering that, Kai was walking at the head of the line.